PROSPECT: Peer Powered Cities and Regions

 What is it about?

 The PROSPECT learning programme enables peer-to-peer learning in regional and local authorities in order to finance and implement their sustainable energy and climate action plans.
-The programme builds upon successful financing schemes implemented in cities and regions in the European Union.
+The programme builds upon innovative financing schemes that use non-traditional ways of raising funds and facilitating sustainable energy by mixing different sources (own fund, public and private funds) or engaging different partners (e.g. citizens, private sector) outside of established financial institutions (e.g. banks).
 It will help local and regional authorities to benefit from the lessons learnt and the experience of their peers in order to launch their own investment programme.

 How is it organised?